 Artisan Somerset Cheddar

-Artisan Somerset Cheddar has a richly moldy brownish gray rind and an intensely hay-yellow curd.
-The texture is firm yet buttery, and the curd has flavors of caramelized milk, hazelnut, and bitter herbs.
+Artisan Somerset Cheddar has a richly mouldy brownish grey rind and hay-yellow curd.
+The texture is firm yet buttery, and the curd has flavours of caramelized milk, hazelnut, and bitter herbs.

 Area of Production:

 Slow Food UK Contact: